-Academic Advisor A University employee who is committed to helping students meet their educational goals and to make informed and responsible decisions.
+Academic Advisor A University employee who is committed to helping students meet their educational goals.

-Academic Year Begins in August with the fall Intersession, continues through the spring semester, and concludes with the summer session.
+Academic Year Begins in August with the fall Intersession, continues through the spring semester, and concludes with the summer sessions.

-Accelerated graduate program option that allows eligible juniors and seniors to take a limited number of graduate-level courses that count towards both their undergraduate and graduate degree thereby reducing the time it takes to complete a graduate degree.
+Accelerated graduate program option that allows eligible juniors and seniors to take a limited number of graduate-level courses that count towards both their undergraduate and graduate degree.

-Alumni Individuals who have attended or graduated from a particular college or university.
+Alumni Individuals who have attended or graduated from the university.

 Admission to Degree Program A process required of students who have a major with specific admission requirements.

 Auditing a Class A grading option that allows completion of a course without receiving credit or a traditional grade.
-An audited course cannot be used to fulfill a degree requirement.
+An audited course cannot fulfill a degree requirement.

 BearPass Card Student's official University identification card.